vzafrin/learn-git/lessons/getting-started.md

 ### Graphs

 Similar to the pulse tab, graphs let's you see the repository's activity, however, with graphs there are a lot more options.
 You can look at contributors and commits as well as other visualizations like punch card and network.
-If you're interested in learning more about who is working on your repo.
+If you're interested in learning more about who is working on your repository.

 ### Settings (may not be visiable)

+If you own or have admin rights to a repository, you'll likely see the settings tab.
+However, if you don't you won't see it (but that's okay).
+The settings tab has probably exactly what you imagine it will - the settings for a repository.

 ## Using Markdown